Mikkel Beckmann: Club career

+Randers FC

 On 31 August 2008, Beckmann signed a four-year-long contract with Danish club Randers FC.
 Beckmann got his debut against AC Horsens on 14 September, the game ended 1–1.
 However, Beckmann found himself sidelined after suffering from a knee injury which kept him out for the following five matches.
 He made his return against AC Horsens on 16 November coming on as a sub in the second half.
 When the winter break arrived Beckmann had created three assist in five matches.
 Beckmann spoke of his desire to show his full potential after the winter break after having his match appearances reduced by an injury.

 In his second season at the club, Beckmann established himself in the starting line-up.
 Randers were in shared last place at the winter break, 13 points below the relegation line, but in the spring season 2010, Beckmann scored seven goals in 15 games, as Randers made a sensational comeback and stayed in the Superliga.

+He is the only Randers FC player to have represented Denmark at a World Cup.

-F.C.
-Nordsjælland
+FC Nordsjælland

 The following 2010–11 season, Randers were relegated to the 1st Division, which resulted in Beckmann being sold to Danish Cup winners FC Nordsjælland for a reported fee of 1,000,000 Danish kroner, where Beckmann signed a three contract with the Farum club and was given the number 10 shirt.
 The next season, he helped FC Nordsjælland to win the 2011–12 Danish Superliga and reach the group stages of the 2012–13 UEFA Champions League, scoring a goal in FC Nordsjælland's 1–1 home draw against Juventus F.C.